antonfirsov/docs/2020/05-May/tye-blog/BUILD2020.md

 ## Tye Roadmap

 We have been diligently working on adding new capabilities and integrations to continuously improve Tye.
-Here are some of the things below that we have recently released.
+Here are some integrations below that we have recently released.
 There is also information provided on how to get started for each of these:

 * [Ingress](https://github.com/dotnet/tye/blob/master/docs/recipes/ingress.md) - *to expose pods/services created to the public internet*.
 * [Redis](https://github.com/dotnet/tye/blob/master/docs/tutorials/hello-tye/02_add_redis.md) - *to store data, cache, or as a message broker*.